kevinboss/port/README.md

 Stops the currently running container.

-identifier is optional, if not provided the user will be asked to select a container.
+identifier is optional, if not provided all identifiers will be pruned.